unicef-polymer/etools-upload/README.md

 8. `auto-validate`: if set to true and control is required validate if control is set
 9. `error-message`: custom text to be displayed on upload error
 10. `auto-upload`: if `true` it automatically upload the file after selection. default is `true`.
-11. `current-attachment-id`: available only when editing existing file and after a new file has been uploaded and the id has been received;

 #Buttons